 Product brief: Outlines what the product team hopes to achieve with the product, what the product will be, and what the creation phases will be.

 A product brief isn’t a technical document or a business case.
 It won’t provide every answer, and because you create it early in the process, there’s room for change.
-The product brief communicates your initial plans to everyone involved in the project in order to get everyone on the same page, improve decision-making, and reduce wasted time.Visualize and build workflows with Asana
+The product brief communicates your initial plans to everyone involved in the project in order to get everyone on the same page, improve decision-making, and reduce wasted time.Free product brief template